Moving Trident to Wales ‘ruled out’ as site would be too close to key oil and gas refineries

 “Several other potential British locations have been ruled out.
 Milford Haven on the Pembrokeshire coast in Wales was vetoed because of the nearby refinery and oil and gas storage facilities,” the newspaper said.

-Milford Haven dock is home to one of the biggest Liquid Nitrogen Gas terminals in the world, with a pipeline that stretches across the south of Wales and which plays a key role in the United Kingdom’s energy sector.
+Milford Haven dock is home to one of the biggest Liquid Natural Gas terminals in the world, with a pipeline that stretches across the south of Wales and which plays a key role in the United Kingdom’s energy sector.

 The revelation that Wales is out of the running comes after the Times newspaper said that Pembrokeshire was being actively considered by the UK Government as one possible location to house the Trident submarines if they are ejected from Scotland.